araffin/srl-zoo/README.md

 python plotting/representation_plot.py --data_folder path/to/datasetFolder/
 ```

-To have a different color per episode, you have to pass `--data_folder` argument along with `--per-episode`.
+To have a different color per episode, you have to pass `--data_folder` argument along with `--color-episode`.

 #### Interactive Plot